QubitProducts/iris/support/docs/development.md

 Testing On Kubernetes
 -------------------

-[Skaffold](https://github.com/GoogleContainerTools/skaffold) and [Helm](https://www.helm.sh) is required for testing and deploying Iris to a Kubernetes cluster.
+[Skaffold](https://github.com/GoogleContainerTools/skaffold) and [Helm](https://www.helm.sh) are required for testing and deploying Iris to a Kubernetes cluster.

 Edit `skaffold.yaml` to set the Iris configuration as appropriate and run `skaffold dev` launch a development pipeline